gabehaddad/Mobility_Index/README.md

   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/cb35e027-7f08-4068-815d-fc498835b3ec" width="32%" />
 </p>

 Choropleth maps and histograms indicate widely varying spatial distributions for our three routing variables.
 The BART map shows clear purple clusters around each of the nine stations in our area of analysis, with gradually brighter colors radiating out from the station.
 The Bay Wheels map is more dispersed and shows how there are distinct areas and corridors that have good bike share coverage, particularly in the Northern and Western zones of the region.
-The Southern and Eastern zones have meaningfully less bike share coverage.
-The bus stop map is significantly more heterogeneous, which implies that the bus network has the widest coverage of the three modes.
+The Southern and Eastern zones have little to no bike share coverage.
+The bus stop choropleth map is significantly more heterogeneous and the distribution shows much closer distances when compared to BART and BayWheels, which implies that the bus network has the widest coverage of the three modes.
 Proximate blocks have different colors while the rail and bikeshare maps have clear nodes and the colors are in a consistent gradient.
-This pattern is due to the higher number of stops.
-(Add more when we have histograms)
+This pattern is due to the smaller differences in quantiles due to the steeper distribution of close stops.